 Our fiscal year typically includes 52 weeks, comprised of three twelve week quarters and one sixteen week quarter.
-Fiscal 2006, fiscal 2007 and fiscal 2008 each consisted of 52 weeks.
+Every five or six years our fiscal year includes an extra (or 53rd) week in the fourth quarter.
+Fiscal 2009 consisted of 53 weeks, while fiscal 2007 and fiscal 2008 consisted of 52 weeks.